Kozo Yamamoto

-Career

-Early career
+Early life and career

 Yamamoto was born in the city of Moji, in Fukuoka Prefecture.
 He lived in Fukuoka until graduating from Miyako High School in 1967.
 He would later join the Ministry of Finance immediately upon graduating from the University of Tokyo's Faculty of Economics in 1971.
 During his time at the ministry, Yamamoto studied abroad for two years at Cornell University's Samuel Curtis Johnson Graduate School of Management, where he acquired his MBA in 1975.
 After his return to Japan, he was stationed as head of the Iwakuni Tax Office in Yamaguchi Prefecture.
 Yamamoto subsequently took various postings within the Ministry of Finance and a visiting researcher position at Harvard University's Center for International Affairs, until 1987 when he took the role of head secretary for then Minister of Finance and future Prime Minister, Kiichi Miyazawa.
 He also began lecturing at Kyushu International University in 1991.